argonne-lcf/user-guides/docs/aurora/data-management/daos/daos-overview.md

 ## Interception library for posix containers

 The interception library (IL) is a next step in improving DAOS performance.
 This provides kernel-bypass for I/O data, leading to improved performance.
-The IL will intercept basic read and write POSIX calls while all metadata calls still go through dFuse.
+The libioil IL will intercept basic read and write POSIX calls while all metadata calls still go through dFuse.
+The libpil4dfs IL should be used for both data and metadata calls to go through dFuse.
 The IL can provide a large performance improvement for bulk I/O as it bypasses the kernel and commuNICates with DAOS directly in userspace.
 It will also take advantage of the multiple NICs on the node based on how many MPI processes are running on the node and which CPU socket they are on.